Matt-London/PyEncryptor/README.md

 By using these programs or any code written within them, you agree that I am not responsible for anything that this program or it's code is used for.
 Like I said, this doesn't really encrypt data, it just fills it with gibberish.
 Please do not use this program to encrypt important and/or valuable information.

 That being said, please enjoy these programs!

+By the way: I didn't add any comments in "no_password_encryptor.py" and some of the variable names are confusing.
+I made all of these edits in "password_encryptor.py" so I recommend taking a look at that if you want to learn how it works.